-Payment bank is a new model of banks conceptualized by the Reserve Bank of India (RBI).
+A payment bank is a new model of banks conceptualized by the Reserve Bank of India (RBI).
 Payment banks can accept a restricted deposit, which is currently limited to 1 lakh per customer and may be increased further.
 Loans and credit cards can’t be issued by this type of bank.
-Current account and savings accounts can be operated by such banks.
+Current accounts and savings accounts can be operated by such banks.
 These banks can issue services like ATM cards, debit cards, net banking, and mobile banking.
 The payments bank will be required to use the words “Payments Bank” in its name in order to differentiate it from other banks.

 Bharti Airtel set up India's first live payments bank.

 The payments bank will be registered as a public limited company under the Companies Act, 2013, and licensed under Section 22 of the Banking Regulation Act, 1949, with specific licensing provisions restricting its activities mainly to acceptance of demand deposits and provision of payments and remittance services.
 These type of banks will be governed by the provisions of the Banking Regulation Act, 1949; Reserve Bank of India Act, 1934; Foreign Exchange Management Act, 1999; Payment and Settlement Systems Act, 2007 and other Guidelines/Instructions issued by RBI and other regulators from time to time.
 These banks will be given scheduled bank status once it commences operations, and is found suitable as per Section 42 (6) (a) of the Reserve Bank of India Act, 1934.

 Functions of Payment Bank

 - Accept deposits from the public, which are currently limited to ₹ 1 lakh per customer and may be increased further.
 No NRI deposit will be accepted.

 - Payment banks can issue debit card/ATM cards.
 But can’t issue a credit card.

 - Payment banks can do payment and remittance services through various channels including branches, ATMs, business correspondents, and mobile banking.